pdtgct/benchmark/README.md

 ## Tokenizer download utility

-The `download-tokenizer` script downloads only the tokenizer files for a model from the [Hugging Face Hub](https://huggingface.co).
+The `scripts/download-tokenizer` script downloads only the tokenizer files for a model from the [Hugging Face Hub](https://huggingface.co).

 Install dependencies: